 Medium-sized fruit is wine red with patches and stripes of darker red and very small white dots.
-The very juicy coarse flesh is almost solid beet red: a real eye popper!
-Very good—though extremely tart—flavor, makes a great addition to cider or sauce, as well as fresh eating for those who like it tart.
+The very juicy coarse flesh is almost solid beet red, deeper color than Redfield.
+Very good—though extremely tart—cranberry flavor.
+Makes a colorful addition to fresh cider or sauce.
+Good fresh eating for those who like it tart.

 Leaves are tomentose (soft and woolly) and have a dark reddish cast.
 Blossoms are light pink.
 Tree is a natural semi-dwarf.
 Blooms midseason.
 Z3.

 applies if you order only items with stock numbers beginning with "L".

 Click here for a complete list of qualifying items.

 Log in to start or resume an order

 Scions are twigs, not trees.
 They have no roots and will not grow if you plant them.

 The deadline for ordering scionwood is February 17, 2023, for shipment around March 13.
 (Please note: we ship scionwood only in mid-March.
 If you would like to order rootstock to arrive in the same shipment, select mid-March shipping when adding the rootstock to your cart.)